mokshstudies01-pixel/SentinelX_prototype_project/README.md

 Now to close API running, press Ctrl + C in the terminal.

+The current prototype demonstrates real-time AI-based threat detection running on CPU, achieving low inference latency and high throughput suitable for live monitoring dashboards.
+The architecture is designed for future AMD GPU acceleration to further reduce latency and improve scalability for enterprise-level traffic volumes.
 # Planned future updates To evolve this prototype into a production-level solution, the following enhancements are planned:

 1. Automated Response System